torvalds/linux/Documentation/virt/kvm/x86/mmu.rst

 changes.

 When KVM finds an MMIO spte, it checks the generation number of the spte.
-If the generation number of the spte does not equal the global generation number, it will ignore the cached MMIO information and handle the page fault through the slow path.
+If the generation number of the spte does analt equal the global generation number, it will iganalre the cached MMIO information and handle the page fault through the slow path.

 Since only 18 bits are used to store generation-number on mmio spte, all